-- 3. The Applicants seek a stay extension order (the "Stay Extension Order") that, among other things: - (a) declares service of this Application and its supporting materials good and sufficient and, if necessary, abridges the time for notice of the Application and the time actually given; - (b) extends the stay of proceedings from April 2, 2025 to up to and including May 17,2025 (the "Stay Period"); - (c) discharges Grant Thornton Limited ("GTL") in its capacity as proposal trustee (the"Proposal Trustee") in the NOI Proceedings (defined below); - (d) approves the fees and disbursements of the Proposal Trustee and its counsel,Gowling WLG (Canada) ("Gowling"); - (e) approves the activities the Proposal Trustee as set out in the first report of the Proposal Trustee dated January 28, 2025; - (f) grants such further and other relief as may be sought by the Applicants and granted by this Honourable Court.
+3. The Applicants seek a stay extension order (the "Stay Extension Order") that, among other things:

+- (a) declares service of this Application and its supporting materials good and sufficient and, if necessary, abridges the time for notice of the Application and the time actually given; - (b) extends the stay of proceedings from May 17, 2025, up to and including June 27, 2025 (the "Stay Period"); - (c) grants such further and other relief as may be sought by the Applicants and granted by this Honourable Court.